If you’ve read anything related to startups, marketing or online business in the last few years, you’ve undoubtedly heard of growth hacking.

 This is the ratio of people who visit your website to the number of visitors that actually “convert” or complete a goal—whether that be giving you their email address, buying a product, or something else.

-Conversion rate optimization is simply the practice of optimizing your website and landing pages to increase your conversion rate.
+Conversion rate optimisation is simply the practice of optimising your website and landing pages to increase your conversion rate.
 This is often done by improving design, copy, the clarity of your value proposition and the overall user experience.